-Polymer degradation is “a change in the properties of a polymer, like tensile strength, colour, shape, under the influence of environmental factors like heat, light or chemicals like acids, alkalis and salts.”
+Polymer degradation is “a change in the properties of a polymer, like tensile strength, color, shape, under the influence of environmental factors like heat, light or chemicals like acids, alkalis, and salts.”

 Over time, polymers begin to break down.
 Even those that are incredibly sturdy, stable and long-lasting, eventually degrade as the bonds holding the molecule chains together begin to break down.

 And the process is accelerated if and when and how often your vehicle is exposed to harsh environmental conditions.
 If your car goes through prairie winters with salt on the roads, that salt will affect the integrity of the polymers.
 If your vehicle is parked in the harsh sun for an entire summer or is constantly being targeted by birds and their droppings, these are elements that destabilize the bonds that hold polymers together.

 Whether or not you’ve heard the phrase polymer degradation, there is a good chance you are dealing with it when it comes to the care of your vehicle.
 And the best way to slow down the process is to keep up with vehicle maintenance by washing, waxing and protecting your car from the elements as much as possible.

 We can’t control nature, but we can do our best to protect our vehicles from facing harsh conditions.